AdamGCodes/-js-toptrumps/ReadMe.md

 ## Known Bugs

-- The app does not display an appropriate message for drawn hands, which affects user experience.
+- Drawn hands is not working correctly.
+This function needs to be re-written and the user messaging around this also needs to be improved.
 - The lack of animations for the computer's card reduces UI polish.

 ---